November 13, 2025

 Even though the possibility of making some extra income with Ad placements on your blog sounds like a pretty sweet deal, it’s probably not worth it.
 By giving into the temptation you risk severely undermining your blog’s quality in the eyes of your customers.

-Placement ads will not only distract your readers and bring down the overall experience but potentially drive your customers away from your page.
+Placement ads will not only distract your readers and bring down the overall experience, they break the conversion path and send valuable traffic away.

 The same applies to pop-ups on your blog landing pages.
 Be honest, you find them annoying on other companies’ blogs, why would you want to go down that road if you already know the outcome?